-Christmas can cause strain on mental health: The Yorkshire urges customers not to suffer in silence
+Christmas can cause strain on mental health: The Yorkshire advises customers not to suffer in silence

 Christmas can be a challenging time for many.
 The added pressures this time of the year brings, not to mention the financial strain, can heighten feelings of stress and loneliness especially for people with poor mental health.